-- 1. Tests are conducted at least twice an academic year.
-For practical tests like internships, practical visits and exchanges resits may take place in the following academic year.
-Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count. - 2.
-At least two opportunities to take tests that assess the material they have learned will be offered.
+1. Tests are conducted at least twice an academic year.

+Students can resit components marked with a pass no more than once, and at least once, in which case the highest mark will count.
+The regular test moments are the test itself and a re-examination.
+After the re-examination the student can submit a well-founded request to the Examination Board for an extra chance in the same academic year, which will be honoured in exceptional cases only.
+For the practical tests referred to below, resits only take place in the following academic year: Work placement

+Group performance

+Performance Art

+In case of special circumstances, approved by the Examination Board, an alternative assignment can be provided as a re-sit for the group performance.

+- 2. At least two opportunities to take tests that assess the material they have learned will be offered.
 Following these two test opportunities, the material to be studied for the test may be adapted to the material offered in the teaching block prior to the test.
-An up-to-date description of the material to be tested can be found via the study manuals on the portal.
+An up-to-date description of the material to be tested can be found via https://connect.fontys.nl/instituten/fhk/Opleidingen/ACaPA-uk. - 3.
+The possibility to have competencies not yet acquired assessed again later is discussed at every competency examination. - In consultation with the student, a determination is made regarding what needs to be done, when and how the student will be able to show that he has worked on acquiring the competencies and when he will have acquired these competencies,